 THÉTIS has all the necessary skills to design, build, and install your entire Paleontological Exhibition.

-Eric Mickeler, co-founder of THÉTIS and dinosaur specialist, has modestly participated this year in the reporting of a future new species of Allosaurus (currently being described by specialists from the Royal Belgian Science Museum).
+Eric Mickeler, co-founder of THÉTIS and dinosaur specialist, has modestly participated in the reporting of a future new species of Allosaurus (currently being described by specialists from the Royal Belgian Science Museum).

 We are particularly pleased to report that one of the dinosaurs selected by THÉTIS, a rare Stegosaurus, will enter a Public Collection in Northern Europe in the Autumn of 2021.